SultanliSebuhi0556/IronCore/README.md

 ## TODO
 - [x] Implement CQRS
-- [ ] Cnage the name of "LoginOrRegisterAndLogin" to "LoginOrRegister"
+- [x] Cnage the name of "LoginOrRegisterAndLogin" to "LoginOrRegister"
 - [x] delete todo
 - [ ] Defaoul Profile image and SetProfileImage
 - [ ] Exceptions
 - [ ] Validations
-- [ ] Get File list
 - [ ] Add has readed to messages (when get read gonna be true)
 - [x] Add Get All users by channel id
 - [ ] Add MarkAsRead
 - [ ] Add Pagination
 - [x] Remove unneccecery DTOs
 - [ ] Add cancelationTokens to all methods in services
+- [ ] Make app to store file names in db so u can get file list later
+- [ ] Test All current enpoints